interannette/interannette.github.io/_posts/2024-02-01-west-career-accelerator-program.md

 Why did I set myself this goal?
 * Writing about what I learn will help me retain the information, as well as giving myself something to refer to in the future.
 * Committing to a schedule (at least one post per event) gives me some structure and accountability.
+* Posting publicly here rather than on social media will be a nice little technical growth project.
+I've already learned a bit about Ruby, Jekyll, and GitHub Pages in setting up this blog.
 * Maybe some day someone else will find this helpful.

 I'm looking forward to intentional focus on career growth!